How should you deal with a lying husband?

 Listen to what he has to say and be receptive to his explanations.
 Be clear of what you want and what you expect from him.
 This is also a good time to talk about your deal-breakers.

 There’s no way I can answer whether or not you should stay with a lying husband.

 Only you can decide if there’s any amount or kind of lying that is tolerable for you.

 Or if you’re willing to give him a second chance to straighten up the issue and do something about his lying habit.

-But trust me, you can still live the happy life you deserve away from all these unnecessary deceptions and dishonesties with or without him.
+But trust me, you can still live the happy life you deserve without these unnecessary deceptions and dishonesties.